-Cannes: Egyptian film Feather wins top prize at Critics' Week
+Cannes: Egyptian film Feathers wins top prize at Critics' Week

 An Egyptian comedy drama about a woman forced to deal with the consequences of a magic trick gone wrong has bagged the top prize at the Cannes Critics’ Week.